DVD Commentary.

 Live Storytelling Show & Podcast

 Definitely from the “what if men roasted themselves before Twitter did it for them” era.
-A storytelling show produced in Los Angeles (and smuggled briefly to New York), Tales Of Male Folly started as a dumb gag about male stupidity, then morphed into an actual cultural critique on, well, you know, male stupidity.
+A storytelling show produced in Los Angeles (and smuggled briefly to New York), Tales Of Male Folly started as a dumb gag about male stupidity, then morphed into an actual cultural critique on, well, y’know, male stupidity.

-Rooms were packed—Hollywood, West LA, Echo Park, Pasadena, Brooklyn—with comedians, actors, storytellers, musicians, just skewering themselves in public… And everyone loved it.
+Rooms were packed—Hollywood, West LA, Echo Park, Pasadena, Brooklyn—with comedians, actors, storytellers, musicians, just straight-up skewering themselves in public… And everyone loved it.
 It was loud, messy, funny, sometimes brutal.
 Kind of like a frat hazing ritual if the frat was genuinely ashamed of itself.

 RUI: Reading(s) Under The Influence